 - Try to get some good, fulfilling moments during caregiving.
 The care work may seem less tiring if you can get at least some happy moments while doing the work.
-This is possible if you add some fun activities and relaxed times with the patient in the daily routine and reduce your expectations about what the patient can do.
+This is possible if you add some fun activities and relaxed times with the person with dementia in the daily routine and reduce your expectations about what the person can do.

-By this stage, the patient is dependent for all activities.
-The patient is unable to explain things or understand others well, and has poor body coordination.
-Incontinence is common.
-Patients often become bedridden.
+By this stage, the dementia person is dependent for all activities.
+The person is unable to explain things or understand others well, and has poor body coordination.
+Incontinence (urinary and bowel) is common.
+Late-stage dementia persons often become bedridden.
 They fall ill more often and have more health problems.
-Some of these are because of dementia and some are because of other illnesses which don’t get detected as patients cannot tell when they are unwell.
-Care for such patients needs very different type of planning and also knowledge of home nursing.
-It is also more emotionally exhausting for many caregivers because the patients are so clearly getting worse.
+Some of these are because of dementia and some are because of other illnesses which don’t get detected as the persons cannot tell when they are unwell.
+Care for late-stage dementia needs very different type of planning and also knowledge of home nursing.

-In India, families typically take care of patients at home even at this stage.
+In India, families typically take care of persons with dementia at home, even at this stage.
 Care for late stage is an extensive topic, and requires adapting the home for such care as well as learning several additional skills, including home nursing.
-It is also emotionally draining as the caregivers can see the decline and the end is more visible. /p>
+It is also emotionally draining as the caregivers can see the decline and the end is more visible.

 Some persons are diagnosed with dementia when they are less than 65 years of age.
-This is called young onset dementia, or younger onset dementia, or early onset dementia.
-A person with young-onset dementia may be in the 40s and 50s, or even younger.
+This is called younger onset dementia, or young onset dementia.
+(Another term in use is “early onset dementia” but this is generally avoided because some people use the term for cases where the diagnosis is done when he person is in the early stage of dementia, regardless of the age of person at the time of diagnosis, and so the term may confuse.)
+A person with younger onset dementia may be in the 40s and 50s, or even younger.
 Most such persons have Alzheimer’s Disease or fronto-temporal dementia (FTD).
-The World Health Organization estimates that around 6-9% dementia cases are young onset cases.
+The World Health Organization estimates that around 6-9% dementia cases are younger onset cases.

-Care for young-onset persons is usually handled by the spouse, who is also at a busy and active stage of life.
+Care for younger onset persons is usually handled by the spouse, who is also at a busy and active stage of life.
 Young children, still studying or just starting their careers, may take on part of the work.
 Elderly parents, facing their own age-related problems, may also become caregivers.

-If you have to support someone with young-onset dementia, please see the page: Plan care for younger persons with dementia.
+If you have to support someone with younger onset dementia, please see the page: Plan care for younger persons with dementia.

 Caregivers are so busy helping the person with dementia that they often forget to take care of themselves.
 They keep working harder and harder and try to do all the work.
 Then the dementia gets worse and they are doing the work almost full time.
 They get physically, mentally, and emotionally tired.
 But they are not able to take breaks.
 They are confined to home.
 They get isolated from their friends and social circles.
 Because they are tired and overwhelmed, they don’t have the energy for the additional effort to take care of themselves.
 Persons around them may not know they need support.
 They may not know how to help.